 High-scale aerial survey

-Photogrammetric survey of large areas (about 370 acres) for the Grand Port Maritime de La Réunion (major port of Reunion Island).
+Photogrammetric survey of a large area (about 370 acres) for the Grand Port Maritime de La Réunion (major port of Reunion Island).

 Aerial photo survey conducted with a photo sensor embarked under a helicopter.
-Record drawing of ground points spread out across the worksite.
+Ground control points were established throughout the worksite.
 Photogrammetric processing conducted with the Agisoft Metashape software.
 Model rendered as an orthophoto.
 7 cm / pixel resolution on the ground, with a 5 cm precision.

-High resolution orthophoto compiled with the coordinates system, then purposely degraded and cropped to ease its further use.
-It can now be exploited with SIG or AutoCAD softwares.
+The orthophoto was georeferenced to the coordinate system and intentionally degraded and cropped to ease its use.
+It can be exploited with SIG or AutoCAD softwares.

 East and West Port sections, Reunion Island

 Drone survey of the concrete structure of an active building (1/2)

 Drone survey of the concrete structure of an active building (2/2)